 Use these words throughout your website copy, your online profiles and within your service descriptions.

-You may also want to consider using words such as expert, specialist, authority, professional, skilled, knowledgeable, trained, qualified, certified, experienced, competent, proficient, talented, accomplished, award-winning, and educated as examples to position yourself as an expert.
+You may also want to consider using words such as expert, specialist, authority, professional, skilled, knowledgeable, trained, qualified, certified, experienced, competent, proficient, talented, accomplished, award-winning, and educated as examples for how to position yourself as an expert.

 Repetition is a crucial component when it comes to positioning yourself as an expert.